iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > It does what's expected.
 I have no loss of Bluetooth functions.
 Fitbit & earphones still run ok.
 It doesn't collect phone numbers, it collects & stores another phone's bt id number, only if near for 15mins.
 Those numbrs tell you nothing, even if you could see them.
 The remotely held database dept. knows the registered phone numbers... only if you d/load your BT id collection, only if you are diagnosed with CV-19.
 Dislike: Notification uses too much bar space.
 Wld prfr coloured dot on the icon.<br> :date: __2020-10-08 02:28:46__

-> Had no issues with this app EXCEPT that only 25% of the population uses it so what is the point.
-Probably should have been pushed out to all active mobiles by the Govt, like bushfire warning and the like.
-Have now uninstalled it as do not come into contact with many people these days and my location has no active cases.<br> :date: __2020-10-07 13:28:13__

 #### 3-star reviews